 Cooking potatoes in cold water may result in uneven cooking.
 The outer layers of the potato may become overcooked while the inside remains slightly undercooked.
 This can be prevented by properly checking for doneness and adjusting the cooking time accordingly.

-See also Can you cook sausage patties in the oven
+See also Can i cook scallops in tomato sauce

 Overall, cooking potatoes in cold water has its benefits, such as retaining more nutrients and reducing the risk of overcooking.
 However, it may take longer to cook and can affect the texture.
 It’s important to consider these pros and cons when deciding whether to use this cooking method for potatoes.